ShanSabri/modified-Levenshtein/README.md

 # modified-Levenshtein
-A direct and efficient translation of the dynamic programming algorithm of the Sequence-Levenshtein distance into Cython.
+An efficient dynamic programming algorithm of the Sequence-Levenshtein distance using Cython.
+This is a direct translation of the Sequence-Levenshtein algorithm presented in Buschmann & Bystrykh (BMC Bioinformatics, 2013; see references below).

 This repository contains a Cython source and its associated Setup file, both of which are written in Python 3.
 Once compiled, the distance function can be imported as a typical module function.